KPVolcy/KPVolcy/README.md

 <!-- Profile Introduction -->
 👨‍💻 I'm a Computer Science major exploring Web Development, IT Support, and Data Analytics.
 Currently building my programming and technical support skills while pursuing certifications and hands-on experience.
-Dedicated to career growth, innovation, and mastering technology to eventually secure high-paying IT opportunities 💸
+Dedicated to career growth, innovation, and mastering technology to eventually secure high-paying IT opportunities.

 ## About Me